huangyuzhang/Fizzy-Theme/README.md

 Please help to translate Fizzy into the languages you know.
 To do so, first fork this repo.
 Then you need to copy the `en.json` file under `locales` folder and rename it to your language code, e.g. `es.json`, `zh_TW.json`.
 Then modify the translations within it.
 After testing, please create a Pull Request.

+### Assets Localization
+You could customize the following files to define the CDN of assets to speed up access in specific regions:
+- `./default.hbs`
+- `./partials/post/post_footer.hbs`
+- `./partials/post/post_toc.hbs`

 ### Internal tags
 Internal tags start with `#`, after creating it will displayed as internal tag automatically.
 Internal tags will not be displayed in front-end.
 So far the Fizzy Theme support the following internal tags:
 - **Carousel**: Use internal tag `#carousel`(slug:`hash-carousel`) to add posts into carousel in homepage (see [Showcase](#showcase)).